-Although our maps visualize the data from various data providers, not all databases sent to us are yet complete.
-For example, the UBC Herbarium is still 'databasing' their specimens, so many records will not yet show on a map.
-Databasing is ongoing in most herbaria.
+Although our maps visualize the data from various data providers, many databases are not yet complete.
+Updating their databases is an ongoing porcess in most herbaria.

 Older specimens of a species often do not have precise location information.
 Specimen records that lack precise location information (coordinates) cannot be mapped.
 When assessing a species occurrence in a region, it is necessary to check the herbarium collections for these older records in order to gain further insights into distribution.

-The E-Flora ,aps and species distributions should be used in the context of these limitations.
+The E-Flora maps and species distributions should be used in the context of these limitations.